Paul Bril: Life

-Pope Clement VIII also became his patron and gave the artist a commission for a monumental seascape on the Martyrdom of St. Clement.
-Paul Bril completed this commission in the Vatican Palace's Sala Clementina in collaboration with the brothers Giovanni and Cherubino Alberti (1600–02/3).
-In 1601 Paul received another major commission, to paint a series of large canvases featuring properties of the Mattei family.
-Paul further painted landscape frescoes in the Casino dell'Aurora of the Palazzo Pallavicini-Rospigliosi in Rome.

-His patrons were among the most influential people in Rome and included members from the Colonna, Borghese, Mattei and Barberini families in Rome as well as Cardinal Federico Borromeo in Milan, Cardinal Carlo de’ Medici in Florence and Duke Ferdinando Gonzaga in Mantua.
+His patrons were among the most influential people in Rome and included members of the Colonna, Borghese, Mattei and Barberini families in Rome as well as Cardinal Federico Borromeo in Milan, Cardinal Carlo de’ Medici in Florence and Duke Ferdinando Gonzaga in Mantua.
+He was sought after not only for his fresco work, but also for his easel paintings and eventually also his drawings.

 In 1621, Paul Bril became director of the Accademia di San Luca, the artists' academy in Rome.
 This was a clear sign of the high esteem in which he was held by his fellow artists in Rome as he was the first foreigner to hold this position.